Amonsiba/EE282/homework4.md

 ### Answers
 **1. For the sequences >100 kb**

- ⋅⋅Total number of nucleotides		137057575
+ -Total number of nucleotides		137057575
- ⋅⋅Total number of Ns 		490385
+ -Total number of Ns 		490385
- ⋅⋅Total number of sequences		7
+ -Total number of sequences		7

 **2. For the sequences <=100 kb**

- ⋅⋅Total number of nucleotides	5515449
+ -Total number of nucleotides	5515449
- ⋅⋅Total number of Ns		662593
+ -Total number of Ns		662593
- ⋅⋅Total number of sequences		1863
+ -Total number of sequences		1863

 ### Plots of the following for all sequences </= 100kb and all sequences >100kb: